Why Visit Lascaux IV in the Stunning Dordogne

 The Hall of the Bulls contains 130 figures, including cows, horses, aurochs, and the only bear in the cave.
 One of the bulls is enormous.
 Spanning 5.5 meters, it’s the world’s largest known prehistoric representation of an animal.

 Also in the hall is the first unicorn—a representation of an animal that never existed in nature.
-What was the artist thinking?
-Why did he or she choose to paint it?
-We’ll never know.
-The guide spends a lot of time focusing on the unicorn and speculating.

 Axial Gallery

-We keep going through the hall to the axial gallery, a 30-meter passage dubbed the Sistine Chapel of Prehistory.
 My favorite is the line of small horses merrily cantering along one wall.
 Called the Frieze of the Small Horses, they face the direction of the entrance to the Axial gallery.
 Each one is different in color, size, and shape.
-I unfortunately did not snap a picture of the little horses later when we entered the museum.

-Overhead flow more horses and bulls and cows and aurochs and even two ibexes in a joyous celebration of movement and color.
-Below is a photo of one of the ceilings, taken from Canva.
+Below is a stock photo of one of the ceilings.
 Photography inside the replica cave is forbidden so I wasn’t able to snap my own pics.

 The Nave

-Five large stags follow in a row, only their heads and antlers visible as if they are swimming.
 Also there are two black bison facing back to back with the rump of one placed just ahead of the other to give a 3D effect.
 They look like they are galloping off in opposite directions.

 Where Are the Reindeers?

 Being inside the replica cave is somewhat claustrophobic and yet wondrous at the same time.
-I tried to imagine what compelled people just like me to lower themselves into a cave and use tools and pigments to cover walls with a riot of animals in motion.
-And what’s even more astonishing is that not one of the animals depicted is a reindeer—the most plentiful animal roaming the landscape at the time.
+I try to imagine what compelled people just like me to lower themselves into a cave and use tools and pigments to cover walls with a riot of animals in motion.

 Why did the artists only depict the less common animals instead of the one they depended on most for food?
 Again, no one knows.

 The population of France during the time when the paintings were created was less than 50,000 people.
 And yet a fair number of them must have been artists, considering the large number of painted caves in the Dordogne area, elsewhere in France, and in northern Spain.
-The guide tells us that all the painted caves in existence will never be discovered.

 Ending the Tour